Living in Taiwan

 Whether or not you've ever taught in China before, you should know that teaching in Taiwan is going to be completely different!
 Although the countries may be geographically close, Taiwan has its own government, and it is distinctly different from China.
 Along with that, Taiwanese festivals and parades are not something that you want to miss.
 Luckily, teaching schedules typically allow for plenty of time off, and you can spend it celebrating with the locals!
 These events are rich in culture, and they're a spectacular thing to witness.
 Many of these festivals are related to religion, but some of them are just historical celebrations.
 Taiwan encourages religious freedom, and the religions found throughout the country are extremely diverse.

 Taiwanese children are known for being well-behaved overall, but this is not to say that they won't have bad days.
 Parents in Taiwan tend to expect more out of their children regarding behavior; however, learning a new language is hard, and kids will be kids.
 Taiwan is also well known for having some of the friendliest people in the world, and kids tend to learn these traits from their parents and the people they spend time around.
 Both the parents and the students are very welcoming to foreigners - especially foreign teachers.
 Parents really want their kids to learn English from a native speaker, so you will feel right at home if you decide to teach in Taiwan.

 Cost of living

-One bedroom apartment in city centre of Taipei costs about 3,000 TWD to rent.
-Taiwan is not a large island and is about the same size of Belgium and thanks to its effective road system and high-speed train network it is easy to get around the nation.
-Schools that Teaching Nomad works with in Taiwan allowing for a comfortable quality of life and saving potential.
+One bedroom apartment in the city center of Taipei costs about 3,000 TWD to rent.
+Taiwan is not a large island and is about the same size as Belgium and thanks to its effective road system and high-speed train network it is easy to get around the nation.
+Schools that Teaching Nomad works within Taiwan allowing for a comfortable quality of life and saving potential.